xplosionmind/tommi.space/content/jam/public/Fediverse workshop.md

 </div>

 <figure>
-	{% img image, 'A group of ten people sitting in a circle on the ground, holding ends of a red rope that connects them all together' %}
+	{% comment %}{% img image, 'A group of ten people sitting in a circle on the ground, holding ends of a red rope that connects them all together' %}{% endcomment %}
 	<figcaption>The Lab held during <a href='https://scambi.org/en'>Scambi Festival</a> 2023 (© Andrea Marchi x Scambi Festival)</figcaption>
 </figure>